Check out our premium marine product range! SHOP NOW

 Please contact us below using our enquiry form.

-AMS Expert Team
+Expert Australian Marine Sales Team

 At Australian Marine Sales our expert team guides you through the entire process, from selecting the right watermaker for your needs to carrying out supply and organising installation with reputable trades.
 We work closely with you every step of the way to ensure that your vessel is equipped with the perfect watermaker